folarin-ogungbemi/Milestone-Project-1/README.md

 ## Code
 * The turorial from code institute was the most helpful link in writing the codes of this website.
-* Helpful ideas from  [Kevin Powel](https://youtu.be/iHEkRIF7zxI "Visit Kevin Powel youtube video") to setup *table of content* in CSS
+* Helpful ideas from  [Kevin Powel](https://youtu.be/iHEkRIF7zxI "Visit Kevin Powel youtube video") to setup *table of content*, creating variables, and using ":is() in CSS
 * Building of Readme file using technique from [Daisy McG](https://github.com/Daisy-McG/MilestoneProject-1 "Visit Daisy McG Github")

 ## Content